by Steven Gledhill for FREEdom from MEdom Project

 Only God knows.
 He knows who is His… who’s born again as He sees it.

 “Well I think no matter what you’re called to do, you are called to use your opportunities and the gifts to bring glory to God.
 That doesn’t always mean sermons.
 Oftentimes that just means where your priorities are, how you treat others, or how you conduct yourself.
-If I’m someone who is alive in the Spirit, and conduct myself in that way in everything that I do, that I somehow will be someone who’s attractive to people—perhaps inspiring people’s curiosity about my faith to learn more and maybe to bring them to Christ.” —All quotes courtesy of Marco Rubio, Roman Catholic saved by grace
+If I’m someone who is alive in the Spirit, and conduct myself in that way in everything that I do, that I somehow will be someone who’s attractive to people—perhaps inspiring people’s curiosity about my faith to learn more and maybe to bring them to Christ.” —All quotes courtesy of Marco Rubio, United States Senator (Florida), Roman Catholic… no doubt saved by the grace of the Lord Jesus Christ

 The source of these quotes from Marco Rubio’s testimony are taken from an interview he did with Ed Stetzer, writing for Christianity Today.